ThunderFly-aerospace/TFRPM01/README.md

 The TFRPM01 revolution counter is currently supported by PX4 firmware only.
 (Ardupilot pull-requests are welcomed) After proper connection of the sensor with sensing probe to I2C port of PX4 based autopilot you should follow instrictions to [PX4 software setup](https://docs.px4.io/main/en/sensor/thunderfly_tachometer.html#software-setup).

+# FAQ

+## Does it connect to RPM output from ESC?

+Generally yes, the TFRPM could be connected to PWM output from an ESC in cese of output logic confirms to 5V TTL.
+Limitation is the RPM resolution here, because many ESCs gets one pulse per revolution.